 Anxiety and depression are two of the most common mental health disorders.
 Millions of Americans suffer from these conditions each year.
 However, getting a clear diagnosis of anxiety or depression can be difficult.
 When looking at anxiety symptoms vs depression symptoms, many of the signs and effects of these conditions are the same.
 In fact, many people suffer from both depression and an anxiety disorder.
-This is why it’s also important to know the difference between anxiety vs depression, especially when seeking an anxiety treatment center or depression treatment program.
+This is why it’s also important to know the difference between anxiety vs depression, especially when seeking an anxiety treatment center or depression treatment services.

 The connection between the two conditions is well documented, but what are the differences?